"Prostitution is not the world's oldest profession. It is the world's oldest oppression." -Vednita Carter, Founder of Breaking Free

-To end all forms of prostitution and sex-trafficking.
+To end all forms of sex trafficking, prostitution, and sexual exploitation.

 At Breaking Free, we understand sex trafficking as a vicious cycle of violence, abuse, incarceration, and addiction.
 Repeated experiences of violence undermine women's capacities to avoid further victimization.
 Sexual exploitation distorts the lives of women, destroys families, and undermines the fabric of our communities.
-In order to break the cycle, we must first recognize sex trafficking/prostitution as a form of violence against women.
+In order to break the cycle, we must first recognize sex trafficking and prostitution as forms of violence against women.

 The Women's Support Network explains that commercial sexual exploitation is “a practice by which a person achieves sexual gratification, financial gain, or advancement through the abuse or exploitation of a person’s sexuality by abrogating that person’s human right to dignity, equality, autonomy, and physical and mental well-being.”

 Understanding sex trafficking and prostitution as violence against women:

 Sex trafficking utilizes two forms of violence against its victims:

 Recognizing sex trafficking and prostitution as violence against women is the first step towards the prevention of further victimization.